 Beyond the bar doors is a cultural hotbed consisting of museums and literary roots which has seen the title of Unesco City of Literature bestowed upon surrounds inspiring James Joyce classics Ulysses and Dubliners.

-Rampant creativity abounds in the cultural calendar of the Netherlands capital.
+Creativity abounds in the cultural calendar of the Netherlands' capital.

-Exhibitions, festivals and extravagant nightlife ensure the younger demographic are well catered, although the city also appeals to those seeking a more peaceful break, with miles of canal walks, serene boat trips and window-shopping.
+Exhibitions, festivals and extravagant nightlife ensure that travellers seeking culture are well catered-for, although the city also appeals to those seeking a more peaceful break, with miles of canal walks, serene boat trips and window-shopping.

-With a plethora of renowned modern art museums having been recently renovated, including the Stedelijk museum of modern art and the Van Gogh Museum, Amsterdam offers an alternative, offbeat romance enthused undercurrent beneath the surface image of reveller's paraside.
-Historic buildings and winding canals glide under picturesque bridges, while Museumplein square provides an array of pleasant cafes.
+With a plethora of renowned art museums, including the Stedelijk museum of modern art and the Van Gogh Museum, Amsterdam offers an alternative, offbeat romance-enthused undercurrent beneath the surface image of a reveller's paradise.
+Historic buildings line the canals which circle the centre, while the Museumplein square provides an array of pleasant cafes.

 The German capital is steeped in diversity at every turn.
-Whether it's a techno evening at one of the city's industrial zone turned urban hangouts, or a cocktail atop one of the raft of chic beer gardens, Berlin is a ready made feast of cultural delight for all budgets and discerning tastes.
+Whether it's a techno evening at one of the city's industrial zones turned urban hangouts, or a cocktail in one of the many chic beer gardens, Berlin is a ready made feast of cultural delight for all budgets and tastes.

-Whether travelling as a couple, as a solitary writer, or with a group of friends, Paris' unending beauty holds a caressing appeal for all who enter the iconic cultural riches of the French capital.
+Whether travelling as a couple, as a solo traveller, or with a group of friends, Paris' unending beauty holds a caressing appeal for all who enter the iconic cultural riches of the "City of Light".

-A visit to the city's various landmarks is reason enough to make the trip, with the view from the Eiffel Tower a must do excursion, while montmartre hill to the north of the city provides an equally impressive vista amidst the laid-back unique village atmosphere of montmartre.
+A visit to the city's various landmarks is reason enough to make the trip, with the view from the Eiffel Tower a must do excursion, while Montmartre to the north of the city provides an equally impressive vista in a laid-back and artsy village atmosphere.

-Champs-Élysées and Rue St-Honoré are unrivalled retail therapy hotpots, while romantic boat rides along The Seine allow you to live out all those movie based romantic fantasies.
+The Champs-Élysées and Rue St-Honoré are unrivalled retail therapy hotspots, while romantic boat rides along the Seine allow you to live out all those movie based romantic fantasies.

 Resting along the Danube River, Budapest provides a range of unique experiences as part of an unforgettable Hungarian adventure.

-From the vast amount of hot springs available in abundance, where travellers and inhabitants alike can sample a bathhouse visit as the Romans would have, to a visit to a uniquely-Budapest ruin pub, a trip to Budapest is a contrast between tradition and modern Hungary.
+From the hot springs available in abundance, where travellers and inhabitants alike can sample a bathhouse visit as the Romans would have, to a visit to a uniquely-Budapest ruin pub, a trip to Budapest is a contrast between tradition and modern Hungary.

 Scintillating views from the city bridges lend itself to a romantically inclined city of epicurean delights which houses some of the most sophisticated cuisine around the globe.

-Reachable from East Midlands Airport when flying into nearby Pisa, Tuscan capital Florence allows visitors to experience a veritable renaissance era destination.
+Reachable from East Midlands Airport when flying into nearby Pisa, the Tuscan capital Florence allows visitors to experience the wonders of the Renaissance era.

 Roman and medieval history is gloriously palpable through the city, with every step seemingly housing an architectural marvel.
 The churches of Santa Maria Novella and Santa Croce display striking examples of Renaissance period art in themselves, resting alongside an example of Michaelangelo's feats of architectural majesty in the San Lorenzo library.